lesh1k/psypokes.com-pokemon-scrapper/README.md

 ## psypoke.com scrapper

-Downloads all pokemon images and renames them accordingly (e.g. instead of 001.png, it will be #001Bulbasaur.png)
+NodeJS script to download all pokemon images and renames them accordingly (e.g. instead of 001.png, it will be #001Bulbasaur.png)

 There are two versions of the script:
 - Single process ([index.js](index.js)) [Run time 500s-700s]